-- In two separate pots, cook lentils and quinoa according to package directions.
+- In a separate pot, cook lentils and quinoa according to package directions.

-- In a large saucepan, sauté onions and leeks in olive oil over medium heat for about 5 minutes.
+- In a large saucepan, sauté onions in olive oil over medium heat for about 5 minutes.
 Add garlic and cook for another 2-3 minutes.

 - Add mushrooms, carrots and peas and sauté about 5 minutes, until tender.
-Add cooked lentils, quinoa, spinach, vegetable broth, tarragon, parsley, salt, pepper and paprika.
+Add cooked lentils, quinoa, 1 1/4 cup of vegetable broth, parsley, salt, pepper and paprika.

-- When garlic is ready, add to potatoes and mash.
-Add vegan butter, broth and salt and stir well to combine.
+- Once garlic is roasted, add to potatoes and mash.
+Add vegan butter, broth, and salt and stir well to combine.
 Taste and adjust if needed.